Light

 “The nature of consciousness, clear Light, is present in everyone.
 It is a pure state of being, always there, underlying everything else.” — Chögyam Trungpa

 “There was no body or anything inside or outside.
 I was devoid of self, of thought, of time, of space, of a sense of separateness or ego, or of anything but the white Light.
-There are no symbols in my language that can begin to describe that sense of pure being, oneness, and ecstasy.” — Rick Strassman’s DMT experiments anonymous volunteer
+There are no symbols in my language that can begin to describe that sense of pure being, oneness, and ecstasy.” — Prof. Rick Strassman’s experiments anonymous volunteer

 “[S]itting with my physical eyes closed, my inner eye moved through a beautiful spiralic tunnel.
 The walls of the tunnel seemed like a living iridescent mother-of-pearl, and it felt like a spiritual rebirth canal.
 I was in the darkness, spiraling toward the Light.
 The Light was God, infinite love and wisdom at the core of all being and reality.
 I had met the Ultimate Mystery and it gave me a reason to live.” — Alex Grey